sleekmason/Lilidog/README.md

 - Xfce4-power-manager does not display the systemtray icon.
 Know issue.
 Waiting for update.

-There is a discussion forum on Sourceforge as well if you have suggestions or questions! https://sourceforge.net/p/lilidog/discussion/
+There is a discussion forum above on Sourceforge as well if you have suggestions or questions. https://sourceforge.net/p/lilidog/discussion/

 ### Instructions for building your own if you so choose: